winpax/sfsu/README.md

 > [!NOTE]
 > This is still under development.
 It currently does not replace even close to all the scoop commands, and is missing a lot of functionality.
-> There is unlikely to be any breaking changes, so there isn't much harm using it as is.
+> There is unlikely to be any breaking changes, so there is likely no harm using it as is.

 Super fast replacements and additions to scoop commands written in Rust